devops329/devops/instruction/overview/overview.md

 ![learning](essentialsLearning.png)

 1. **`Capable`** - You need to know the technology.
 The better you know it the better you will be able to leverage its abilities and apply it correctly.
-Knowing who the experts are, and discerning between meaningful technology and fads, driven by marketeers, allows you to quickly find the valuable and avoid the distractions.
+Knowing who the experts are, and discerning between meaningful technology and marketeer-driven fads, allows you to quickly find the valuable and avoid the distractions.
 Knowing technology will enable you to find the right tool for the job, maximize its performance, and automate its execution.
 1. **`Creative`** - We often think of artistic skills when considering creativity.
 However, there is just as much art in making software usable, efficient, and maintainable.
 Knowing how to organize and sculpt your code is incredibly creative.
 Well designed systems are often referred to as beautiful or elegant, and a reflection of the creativity of their authors.
 1. **`Collaborative`** - Web applications are rarely created and used by one person.
-Usually you build an application for a large group of customers, and they almost always are created by a team of contributors with different backgrounds and roles.
+Usually you build an application for a large group of customers, and they are almost always created by a team of contributors with different backgrounds and roles.
 The ability for that team to work together and interact with customers is essential.
 These are social skills.
 The more skilled you are at talking, writing, reading, presenting, expressing body language, projecting a good appearance, and most importantly, listening, the more successful you will be.
 1. **`Curious`** - Having a mind that is always questioning will make all the difference.
 Simply doing the job is not enough.
 Wanting to know why the job is useful, searching for alternative directions, digging into the inner workings of a black box, and questioning accepted facts are all where progress is made.
 Cultivating a love for life long learning will take you from adequate to exceptional.

 > “When hiring we look for the ability to collaborate, creativity, curiosity, and expertise”